EdDataScienceEES/tutorial-jackegriffin/index.md

   distinct(Family, year) # Use the names consistent with how you've formatted the columns in your dataset cfyear

-# Then extract the continent and year pairs as separate vectors
+# Then extract the family and year pairs as separate vectors
 family <- cfyear %>%
   pull(Family) %>%
   as.character